General Disaster Planning

-Heritage Preservation: one stop shopping for disaster planning and response
+Alliance For Response: one stop shopping for disaster planning and response.

 Museum SOS: In May 2004, a conference entitled Museum SOS: Strategies for Emergency Response and Salvage was held at the American Museum of Natural History (AMNH).
 This website has been created to disseminate information from the conference and as a continuing resource for anyone who is planning, mitigating, or responding to an emergency situation in the context of a natural history collection.

 Conservation Online: many in-depth articles on many topics in disaster preparedness and response with a focus on salvage and conservation after disasters.

 Ready Georgia: Ready Georgia is a statewide campaign supported by the Georgia Emergency Management Agency (GEMA) aimed at motivating Georgians to take action to prepare for a disaster.

 A Guide to the Disaster Declaration Process from FEMA is a quick introduction to the disaster declarations and federal disaster assistance.

 The Pocket Response Plan (PReP)™ is a concise document for recording essential information needed by staff in case of a disaster from the Council of State Archivists.

 Council of State Archivists website on disaster planning.

 Library of Congress’s emergency management resource page